captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## ALICE:
 Yes, and Lady Macbeth, Rosalind, Viola.
+---
+## ALICE:
 They’re why I came to the theatre at all.
-His women, they spoke, they loved, they…
---
-got to be evil.
-But dad’s right, it’s not worth doing if you don’t find them all.
 ---
+## ALICE:
+His women, they spoke, they loved, they got to be evil.
+---
+## ALICE:
+But Dad’s right, it’s not worth doing if you don’t find them all.
+---
 ## JOHN:
 And I don’t see how we can.
+---
+## JOHN:
 We don’t have money, or rights, or half the damn plays.
+---
+## JOHN:
 What and how are we going print anyway?
 ---
 ## REBECCA:
 John!
 Look what I found.
+---
+## REBECCA:
 Look here.
 ---
 ## ALICE: